romerojunior/electronics/THEORY_RC.md

 ## Resistors

 A resistor limits the amount of current flowing through a circuit and can create voltage drops.
 The amount of resistance is measured in ohms (Ω).

+Resitors behave in both AC and DC the same way.
+It does not care about frequency, only about how much current is trying to pass.

+In audio circuits, these are the most common types of resistors and how they are used:

 | **Type**| **Description** | **Use Case in Guitar Pedals** |
 | --- | --- | --- |